MANIFESTO FOR HUMAN/AI COLLABS

 Don't let AI steal your creative joy.

-1. The process IS the product.
+1. Your process IS your product.
 That flow state when you're deep in the zone of creation?
 That's not inefficiency, that's where the spark of imagination turns into a forest fire.
-Don't let AI optimize away the journey to reach the destination a little faster.
+Don't let AI optimize away the journey to reach the destination a little faster at the expensive or your growth as a creator.

 3. Embrace productive friction.
 Every breakthrough I've had came through wrestling with a problem, not sneaking around it.
-Let AI handle the tedious stuff, but protect the challenges that make your brain sweat.
+Let AI handle tedious stuff, but embrace challenges that make your brain sweat.
 That resistance is the forge of originality.

 4. Diversify your curiosity diet.
 I remember browsing magazine racks at the local newsstand.
 That random collision of ideas, quantum physics next to motorcycle magazines.
 That's what AI algorithms are designed to eliminate.
 Seek out the weird adjacent stuff that has nothing to do with your current project.

 5. Question everything at least twice.
 When AI gives you research or suggestions, that's your launch pad, not your stellar destination.
 Deploy the Five Whys (keep asking "why" until you get to root causes).
 Research the opposite.
 Dig into the peripheral industries.
-Demand novelty from your LLM assistant.
-The algorithm's comfort zone isn't where the interesting stories dwell.
+Demand novelty from your LLM.
+The algorithm's comfort zone isn't where the novelest stories dwell.

 6. Protect your discovery process.
 Take meandering walks without podcasts.
-Sit in coffee shops and eavesdrop.
+Sit in diners and eavesdrop.
 Browse physical bookstores.
 The best material comes from unexpected encounters that can't be prompted or predicted.
 Strolls, not scrolls.
+Embrace serendipity.

-8. AI is your research assistant, not your co-scribe.
-It can gather information and suggest structures, but it can't give you the lived experience that makes characters feel lived-in or the cultural insight that makes your stories resonate with relevance.
+8. AI is your research assistant, not a co-scribe.
+It can gather info and suggest structures, but can't give you the lived experience that makes characters breathe or the cultural insight that makes your stories resonate with relevance.

 9. Build creative sanctuaries.
-Carve out time and space where it's just you, your imagination, and a notebook.
-Your unassisted brain needs room to make those weird and uniquely human connections that algorithms miss.
+Carve time and space for just you, your imagination, and a notebook.
+Your unassisted brain needs room to make those weird and uniquely human connections the algorithms miss.
 Pen and paper, there is no substitute.

 10. Slow down when it counts.
-Speed isn't the enemy, but neither is deliberate pacing.
-Some ideas need time to marinate.
-Some problems need to be lived with before they're solved.
+Speed isn't the enemy.
+Some ideas need extra time to marinate.
+Some problems need to be endured and lived with before they're solved.
 Scribble, ignore, revisit, revise, execute.

 11. Your voice is your fortress.
 Soon we'll be drowning in waves of AI slop that nails the "story math" but lacks "story soul."
-Your specific, weird, human perspective is shaped by serendipity.
-Every conversation you've overheard, every painful failure you've survived.
+Your specific, weird, human perspective is shaped by your personal experience.
+Every conversation you've ever overheard, every painful failure you've survived.
 That's the unique shizz an LLM can't yet replicate.

 12. Joy is the only metric that matters.
 If a new tool or process is killing your creative spirit, dump it into the molten foundry pit to melt into oblivion along with Cameron’s T-1000.
 Efficiency without fulfillment is the engine of misery.